 The Company, through Changfu Minco, had three reconnaissance survey exploration permits on the Fuwan Area (Luoke-Jilinggang Permit, Hecun Permit and the Guyegang-Sanyatang Property), having a total area of 125.74 km2 and covering a major part of the northeast-trending Fuwan silver belt.
-The Fuwan silver belt hosts the known gold and silver occurrences in the Sanzhou basin, including the Fuwan Project in which the Company owns a 90% interest and the Changkeng Gold Property in which the Company now owns a 51% interest.
+The Fuwan silver belt hosts the known gold and silver occurrences in the Sanzhou basin, including the Fuwan Project in which the Company owns a 90% interest and the Changkeng Gold Property in which the Company owns a 51% interest.

 The main exploration permit for the Fuwan main deposit area is the Luoke-Jilinggang (57.16 km2).
-The exploration permit of Luoke-Jilinggang expired on July 20, 2017 and is being renewed.
+The exploration permit of Luoke-Jilinggang expired on July 20, 2017 and an application for renewal has been filed with applicable Chinese regulatory authorities.
+As at the date of this Annual Information Form, the Company has not received the required renewal.